 Why the conscious bias in terms of the positive?
 Scientists have known for a long time that the brain is hard-wired to respond to the negative more quickly and with more force than the positive because fear-based negativity is interpreted in the brain as a threat to our well-being and survival.

 Newberg and Waldman’s conclusions are correlated by the studies of Positive Psychologist Barbara Fredrickson who found that college students with a positivity ratio above 3:1 were significantly more likely to have high mental and social health.
 The relationship guru John Gottman, over the course of dozens of studies can predict whether a couple will divorce with over 90% accuracy.
-A key factor of that prediction is the ratio of positive statements to negative statements the couples express during interview.
+A key factor of that prediction is the ratio of positive statements to negative statements the couples express during an interview.

 Psychologist, Marcial Losada works on developing high performance business teams.
 During his research he observed teams of eight whilst they developed strategic plans.
 Once again, the ratio of positive expressions to negative expressions was highly predictive of team success.